- Rights & Responsibilities a Tenant has when Signing a Lease

 You Fail to Abide by the Terms of the Lease Agreement

 Just like a tenant, landlords have a responsibility to abide by the Florida lease terms.
-If the landlord doesn't, that may be enough justification for their tenant to break the lease.
+If the landlord doesn't, that may be enough justification for their tenants to break the lease.

-The following are some of the obligations a landlord has to their tenant:
+The following are some of the obligations a landlord has to their tenants:

 Landlord’s Duty to Find a New Tenant